vercel/next.js/docs/advanced-features/custom-server.md

 ## Rendering Error Pages with Custom Servers

-When using custom servers, users should use `renderError` to render error pages in an error handler.
+When using custom servers, users should use `app.renderError` to render error pages in an error handler.
 This is in case of an [unhandled server exception](https://nextjs.org/docs/advanced-features/error-handling#handling-server-errors) where a 404 error page will be loaded rather than a [custom error page](https://nextjs.org/docs/advanced-features/custom-error-page#more-advanced-error-page-customizing).

 ```js
 app.renderError(err, req, res, pathname, query, setHeaders)